-Brianna Kelly is a junior studying Community & Environmental Planning with a minor in Political Science.
-On campus, Brianna is a member of Alpha Phi Omega (APO), the co-ed community service fraternity, and is a community educator with UNH’s Sexual Harassment & Rape Prevention Program (SHARPP).
+Brianna Kelly was a junior studying Community & Environmental Planning with a minor in Political Science at time of participation.
+On campus, Brianna was a member of Alpha Phi Omega (APO), the co-ed community service fraternity, and was a community educator with UNH’s Sexual Harassment & Rape Prevention Program (SHARPP).
 Additionally, she held an executive board position during her sophomore year with APO, assisting with membership retention and planning events.
-While in Boston, Through Semester in the City, Brianna is interning at Massachusetts Climate Action Network (MCAN), which is a non-profit that fights climate change one town at a time with the help of local chapters.
+While in Boston, Brianna interned at Massachusetts Climate Action Network (MCAN), which is a non-profit that fights climate change one town at a time with the help of local chapters.
 MCAN’s work focuses on different campaigns, including advocating for access to clean energy for people of all incomes and calling for a reduction of landfill waste.
-As an intern, Brianna will be the Local Clean Energy Organizing Fellow where she will assist in MCAN’s net zero campaign.
-This will provide her with the opportunity to lobby at the State House and talk with legislative bodies.
-She is very passionate about the fight against climate change and is looking forward to learning more about clean energy over the course of the semester.
-Throughout the semester she is hoping to explore Boston and gain skills that will benefit her throughout the remainder of college and the start of her professional career.
-In the future, she hopes to work for non-profits and help communities battle against social injustices and climate change.
+As an intern, Brianna was the Local Clean Energy Organizing Fellow where she assisted in MCAN’s net zero campaign.
+This provided her with the opportunity to lobby at the State House and talk with legislative bodies.
+She is very passionate about the fight against climate change and was looking forward to learning more about clean energy over the course of the semester.
+She hoped to explore Boston and gain skills that will benefit her in the future, as she hoped to work for non-profits and help communities battle against social injustices and climate change.

-Allison Quinn is an enthusiastic senior majoring in Women’s Studies and minoring in Social Justice Leadership and Business Administration.
-On the UNH campus, Allison attends the SHARPP organization's annual Anti-Violence Rally and Walk to demonstrate her support for ending sexual violence.
-Last semester, Allison also served as an Undergraduate Teaching Assistant for the course ""On the Road to Equality"" in the Women’s Studies Department.
+Allison Quinn was an enthusiastic senior majoring in Women’s Studies and minoring in Social Justice Leadership and Business Administration at time of participation.
+On the UNH campus, Allison attended the SHARPP organization's annual Anti-Violence Rally and Walk to demonstrate her support for ending sexual violence.
+Allison also served as an Undergraduate Teaching Assistant for the course "On the Road to Equality" in the Women’s Studies Department.
 This introduction course reflected on the feminist movements that have led women in American society to the place they are in today.
-Allison is interning at Project Hope, a non-profit organization that serves the Dorchester and Roxbury neighborhoods of Boston, bringing low income women with children up and out of poverty.
+Allison interned at Project Hope, a non-profit organization that serves the Dorchester and Roxbury neighborhoods of Boston, bringing low income women with children up and out of poverty.
 Project Hope provides a range of services, including education programs, workforce development, housing search assistance, and family shelter in order to assist families with the financial insecurity and homelessness they may be facing.
-By participating in Semester in the City, Allison hopes to gain more clarity on her career path, as well as hands-on experience working in a professional environment.
-She is excited to use her educational background in a real-world setting and is thrilled to be working with an organization that puts forth such strong efforts to make significant changes in the lives of hundreds of families.
+Allison hoped to gain more clarity on her career path, as well as hands-on experience working in a professional environment.
+She was excited to use her educational background in a real-world setting and thrilled to work with an organization that puts forth such strong efforts to make significant changes in the lives of hundreds of families.